Licensed technicians with over 15 years of experience

 Fix a dirty condenser coil so that your fridge doesn’t run constantly

-If dirty condenser coils are the reason that your refrigerator is running all of the time it’s actually easy to fix.
+If dirty condenser coils are why your refrigerator is running all of the time it’s actually easy to fix.
 First, you may want to unplug your refrigerator before beginning any work for safety reasons.
 Then you can take a vacuum and run it over the coils.
-It might be necessary to use a light, damp cloth to clean any dirt that tends to cling.
+Next, it might be necessary to use a light, damp cloth to clean any dirt that tends to cling.
 After that, you can plug the fridge back in and you should be as good as new.

 Repair a faulty defrost heater to stop your refrigerator from running

-When your defrost heater stops working frost will build on your refrigerator coils quickly and that will lead to a refrigerator that runs all of the time.
+When your defrost heater stops working, frost will build on your refrigerator coils quickly, leading to a refrigerator that runs all of the time.
 First, you have to locate the heater and its location may be a bit different depending on the brand of your refrigerator whether it’s a Samsung, LG, Whirlpool, Kenmore, or some other popular brand.
 It’s best to refer to the manufacturer’s website for guidance.

-Once you’ve located it and you’re able to identify it as the problem you can replace it yourself.
+Once you’ve located it and you can identify it as the problem you can replace it yourself.
 First, you’ll need to remove the cover that protects the coils from damage, and then you’ll need to unplug the wiring.
 At that point, you’ll be able to see the coil — that will need to be removed as well before you can access the defrost heater.
-You’ll need to unplug the old defrost heater before you can install the new one.
-Then just follow the steps in reverse and your refrigerator should be back to normal.
+Next, you’ll need to unplug the old defrost heater before you can install the new one.
+Then follow the steps in reverse and your refrigerator should be back to normal.

 Replacing a defrost thermostat to prevent your fridge from running all of the time

 The process of replacing your defrost thermostat will differ slightly depending on your appliance’s brand name — a Frigidaire configuration will be different from a Whirlpool.
-The defrost thermostat is located near the coils, so you’ll have to remove the covering protecting the coils first.
+Also, the defrost thermostat is located near the coils, so you’ll have to remove the covering protecting the coils first.

-You should then be able to see the thermostat attached to a copper tube running off the coils into the fridge.
-You will need to snip the connecting wires and then unplug the old thermostat.
-Plug the new one in its place, reconnect the wires, replace the protective paneling and your fridge will be ready to use.
+You should then see the thermostat attached to a copper tube running off the coils into the fridge.
+First, you will need to snip the connecting wires and then unplug the old thermostat.
+Next, plug the new one in its place, reconnect the wires, replace the protective panelling and your fridge will be ready to use.